Hand-Picked Daily GUN DEALS

 Final Thoughts

-If I had to choose one, it’d be the Leatherman Wave+.
+If I had to choose one to keep in my kit or on me, it'd be the Leatherman Wave+.
 It has all the stuff you need in a nice feeling package.
-However, if my editor has anything to say about it, he’d go with the Leatherman Skeletool CX for its beautiful minimalism.
+However, if my editor has anything to say about it, he'd go with the Leatherman Skeletool CX for its beautiful minimalism.

 If you're feeling like a tiny boi that you can "misplace" sometimes, get the Gerber Dime.
 You'll forget it's on your keychain or in your pants (when they drag you off to answer some questions).